admiralorbiter/azul-analysis-tool/docs/API_USAGE.md

 - `"start"` - Initial game position
 - `"midgame"` - Mid-game position for testing
 - `"endgame"` - End-game position for testing
+- `"initial"` - **Persistent initial position** - Uses a global state that persists across requests for interactive play

+### State Persistence
+For interactive web UI functionality, the API maintains a global game state when using `"initial"` as the FEN string.
+This ensures that:
+- The game state persists across multiple move executions
+- The UI's perceived state matches the backend's actual state
+- Users can make multiple moves in sequence without state resets

+To reset the persistent state, use the `/api/v1/reset_game` endpoint.

 ## 🚀 Performance Tips